-True solute loads are calculated as the product of the solute’s concentration and streamflow, integrated continuously over time, as shown in equation 1.
+A perfect, and usually impossible, way to estimateTrue solute loads are calculated as the product of the solute’s concentration and streamflow, integrated continuously over time, as shown in equation 1.
 Where L is the load, C the concentration, Q the streamflow, and t the time.

 Unfortunately, environmental data is rarely truly continuous.
-Through over a century of collective effort, streamflow gauging and modelling can now generate reliable, near-continuous estimates of streamflow or discharge for most systems of interest.
-However, near continuous measuring, or modeling, of high-interest solutes has proven to be a more persistent challenge due to the labor and time involved in measurement (Kirchner et al, 2004; Pellerin et al, 2014; Zimmer et al, 2019).
-Although this practice is changing, most solutes require their own laboratory tests to measure and as a result, chemistry samples have traditionally been taken as discrete bottle samples that must be manually collected and analyzed (Kirchner et al, 2004; Pellerin et al, 2014).
+However, after a century of collective effort, streamflow gauging and modelling can generate reliable, near-continuous estimates of streamflow or discharge for most systems of interest.
+To perfectly estimate flux we would need not only near-continuous discharge estimates, but also near-continuous measuremtns of solutes.
+Yet this kind of data, whether directly measured or modelled is rare due to the labor and time involved in measurement (Kirchner et al, 2004; Pellerin et al, 2014; Zimmer et al, 2019).
+Up until recently (Plynlimon PAPER), measuring most solutes requires a water sample to be taken to a laboratory.
+As a result, chemistry samples have traditionally been taken as discrete bottle samples that must be manually collected and analyzed (Kirchner et al, 2004; Pellerin et al, 2014).
 Sampling frequencies, therefore, have been on the order of weekly or monthly for many watershed ecosystem studies for more than 50 years (Buso et al, 2000).

-Despite our access to near-continuous discharge data, chemistry sampling infrequency can result in simply too little underlying chemistry data (Kirchner et al, 2004; Pellerin et al, 2014), requiring us to model solute concentrations between measurements.
+This infrequent sampling infrequency can result in too little underlying chemistry data (Kirchner et al, 2004; Pellerin et al, 2014), requiring us to model solute concentrations between measurements.
 This introduces uncertainty into truly continuous estimates of load (Richards and Holloway, 1987; Schilling et al, 2017).
 In recent decades, the technology to monitor water chemistry via high-frequency sondes has become cost-effective enough (for a limited range of solutes) to be measured at the same frequencies as discharge is modeled (Kirchner et al, 2004; Pellerin et al, 2014).
-However, for researchers interested in pre-sensor time series, there is no ideal way to assess the accuracy and potential bias of load estimates (Richards and Holloway, 1986; Appling et al, 2015; Aulenbach et al, 2016).
+However, for researchers interested in pre-sensor time series or solutes that can’t yet be measured using continuous approaches, there is no ideal way to assess the accuracy and potential bias of load estimates (Richards and Holloway, 1986; Appling et al, 2015; Aulenbach et al, 2016).

 Moreover, many different methods have been used to compute these estimates, ranging from simple averaging or step functions (Likens et al, 1977) to complex statistical models (Appling et al, 2015; Zhang and Hirsch, 2019) and conflicting estimation methods further challenge confidence in load estimates (Appling et al, 2015; Nava et al, 2019).
 While some methods are more appropriate than others for a given system and solute, it is impossible to know with confidence what was missed in years sampled infrequently in the past compared to those sampled near-continuously in the present (Richards and Holloway, 1986; Appling et al, 2015; Nava et al, 2019).
-This puts water researchers, especially those interested in synthesis science, in a quandary, the core question of this paper:
+This puts water researchers, especially those interested in synthesis science, in a quandary, leading to the core question of this paper:

 How do we make accurate and analysis-ready load estimates across diverse watersheds, sampling regimes, and data density?

-The challenges outlined above, arising from underlying data quality and estimation methodology, are only exacerbated when expanding scope from a single site and solute to many of each.
-Working across sites and funding efforts makes it a near certainty that methods and sampling procedures will differ.
-Thus, answering this question becomes especially important for synthesis scientists, as they are often unable to rely on the intimate, working site knowledge that can inform single site analyses.
+The challenges outlined above are only exacerbated when expanding scope from a single site and solute to many of each, where methodologies and sampling frequency can vary substantially.
+Thus, answering our primary research question becomes especially important for synthesis scientists, as they are often unable to rely on the intimate, working site knowledge that can inform single site analyses.